gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 A group member or a signature verifier may need to retrieve the public key of the Group Manager.
 To this end, the group member or signature verifier sends a Group Manager Public Key Request message to the Group Manager.

 In particular, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/gm-pub-key at the Group Manager defined in {{ssec-resource-gm-pub-key}} of this document, where GROUPNAME is the name of the OSCORE group.

-The success Group Manager Public Key Response is formatted as defined in {{ssec-resource-gm-pub-key}} of this document.
+The payload of the 2.05 (Content) Group Manager Public Key Response is a CBOR map, which MUST contain the following parameters defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.

+* The 'kdc_nonce' parameter, specifying a nonce generated by the Group Manager.
+This parameter is encoded like the 'kdc_nonce' parameter in the Joining Response (see {{ssec-join-resp}}).

+* The 'kdc_cred' parameter, specifying the Group Manager's public key.
+This parameter is encoded like the 'kdc_cred' parameter in the Joining Response (see {{ssec-join-resp}}).

+* The 'kdc_cred_verify' parameter, specifying a proof-of-possession (PoP) evidence computed by the Group Manager.
+This parameter is encoded like the 'kdc_cred_verify' parameter in the Joining Response (see {{ssec-join-resp}}).

+   The PoP evidence is computed over the nonce specified in the 'kdc_nonce' parameter and taken as PoP input, by means of the same method used when preparing the Joining Response (see {{ssec-join-resp}}).
+In particular, if the group is a pairwise-only group, the Group Manager computes IKM by using its own Diffie-Hellman private key as well as the Diffie-Hellman public key of the requesting client.

-Upon receiving a 2.05 (Content) response, the group member or signature verifier retrieves the Group Manager's public key from the 'kdc_cred' parameter, and MUST verify the proof-of-possession (PoP) evidence specified in the 'kdc_cred_verify' parameter.
+Upon receiving a 2.05 (Content) Group Manager Public Key Response, the group member or signature verifier retrieves the Group Manager's public key from the 'kdc_cred' parameter, and MUST verify the proof-of-possession (PoP) evidence specified in the 'kdc_cred_verify' parameter.
 That is:

 * A group member verifies the PoP evidence by means of the same method used when processing the Joining Response (see {{ssec-join-resp}}).
 In particular, if the group is a pairwise-only group, the group member computes IKM by using its own Diffie-Hellman private key as well as the Diffie-Hellman public key of the Group Manager.